What you can expect from a lawyer

 - You're entitled to have your bill reviewed if you're not happy with it.
 Contact the Law Society of British Columbia for advice about any problems you have with your lawyer.

-- See the Legal Services Society website for advice about any problems you have with a legal aid lawyer.
+- See the Legal Aid BC website for advice about any problems you have with a legal aid lawyer.

 - See also the fact sheet What You Should Expect from Your Legal Aid Lawyer (available online in English and six other languages).